 PRECAUTIONS: Before taking torsemide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, liver problems, inability to make urine, gout.If you have diabetes, torsemide may infrequently affect your blood sugar level.
 Check your blood sugar level regularly as directed and share the results with your doctor.
 Your doctor may need to adjust your diabetes medication or diet.Torsemide may reduce the potassium level in your blood.
 Your doctor may instruct you to add potassium-rich foods to your diet (such as bananas, orange juice) or prescribe potassium supplements to prevent potassium loss.
 Ask your doctor for more details.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.Severe sweating, diarrhea, or vomiting can increase the risk of dehydration.
 Report prolonged diarrhea or vomiting to your doctor.
 Follow your doctor's instructions about the amount of fluids you can drink.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the effects of this drug, especially dizziness and water/mineral loss.During pregnancy, this drug should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 DRUG INTERACTIONS: See also the How to Use section.Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
-Do not start, stop, or change the dosage of any medicines without your doctor's approval.Some products that may interact with this drug include: lithium, other drugs that can affect your hearing (including aminoglycoside antibiotics such as gentamicin, tobramycin).Check the labels on all your medicines (such as cough-and-cold products, diet aids, or NSAIDs such as ibuprofen, naproxen) because they may contain ingredients that could increase your blood pressure or worsen swelling (edema).
+Do not start, stop, or change the dosage of any medicines without your doctor's approval.A product that may interact with this drug is: lithium.Check the labels on all your medicines (such as cough-and-cold products, diet aids, or NSAIDs such as ibuprofen, naproxen) because they may contain ingredients that could increase your blood pressure or worsen swelling (edema).
 Ask your pharmacist for more details.

 Report Problems to the Food and Drug Administration